 Campers can enjoy the beautiful outdoors at Carnegie’s small, well-appointed campground.
-There are 23 designated spaces available on a first-come basis, along with picnic tables, potable water, flush toilets, showers, and shade ramadas.
+There are 23 designated spaces available on a first-come, first served basis- along with picnic tables, potable water, flush toilets, showers, and shade ramadas.

 Check In: 2:00 pm